Elvis112358/testGenericTable/README.md

 # TestGenericTable

-Implemntation of @elvis11235/ngx-generic-table library.
+Implementation of @elvis11235/ngx-generic-table library.
 Showcase example on how this strongly typed generic table library can be used
 ![image](https://github.com/Elvis112358/testGenericTable/assets/89360370/5e24a352-82d8-4e53-b44b-05e1cd5d84ae)